Ricardo191998/prueba-tecnica/README.md

-# For run the proyect you need to install node in your computer
+# For run the proyect you need to install node

 This project use node dependencies so , you need to [Install Node](https://nodejs.org/en/download/).